15-minute city: Moreno and the 15-minute city

-Urbanist Carlos Moreno's 2016 article introduced the 15-minute city concept as a way to ensure that urban residents can fulfill six essential functions within a 15-minute walk or bike ride from their dwellings: living, working, commerce, healthcare, education and entertainment.
-The framework of this model has four components: density, proximity, diversity and digitalization.
+Professor Carlos Moreno's 2016 opinion piece in La Tribune business magazine introduced the 15-minute city concept as an aspirational call for future cities to be polycentric and to fulfill several essential functions within a 15-minute walk or bike ride from their dwellings such as living, working, and leisure.
+He describes a transformation from monofunctional urban spaces as being driven by four components: density, proximity, diversity and ubiquity.

-Moreno cites the work of Nikos Salingaros, who theorizes that an optimal density for urban development exists which would encourage local solutions to local problems.
+Moreno later cites the work of Nikos Salingaros, who theorizes that an optimal density for urban development exists which would encourage local solutions to local problems.
 The authors discuss proximity in terms of both space and time, arguing that a 15-minute city would reduce the space and time necessary for activity.
 Diversity in this 15-minute city model refers to mixed-use development and multicultural neighborhoods, both of which Moreno and others argue would improve the urban experience and boost community participation in the planning process.
 Digitalization is a key aspect of the 15-minute city derived from smart cities.
 Moreno and others argue that a Fourth Industrial Revolution has reduced the need for commuting because of access to technology like virtual communication and online shopping.
 They conclude by stating that these four components, when implemented at scale, would form an accessible city with a high quality of life.

+Recent research has attempted to quantify how closely cities align with the 15-minute model using spatial accessibility metrics.
+A 2024 study in Nature Cities developed a global framework assessing thousands of cities and measuring access to services within 15-minute travel thresholds.
+The study found inequalities in access within and between cities and proposed redistribution strategies to reduce accessibility gaps.
+A related Nature News article stated that the findings highlight measurable disparities and are supported by an online visualization tool for comparing cities.